Jean-Luc Ponty: Frank Zappa and emigration to the United States

 In 1997, Ponty reunited his group of Western and African musicians to pursue the fusion music he had begun to explore in 1991.
 They toured for three years from the Hawaiian Islands to Poland and in North America and Europe.
-Ponty performed duet with bassist Miroslav Vitous in December 1999.
+Ponty performed a duet with bassist Miroslav Vitous in December 1999.
 In January 2000, he participated in Lalo Schifrin's recording Esperanto.
 In June 2001 he performed duets with Russian violinist Vadim Repin and at the Film Music Festival in Poland with American jazz violinist Regina Carter.

 In August 2001, Ponty released his album Life Enigma on his label (J.L.P.
 Productions), a return to his concept from the 1970s with modern production.
 He played all the instruments on some tracks and was joined by band members for others.
 He gave a concert with his band in his native town of Avranches in Normandy on 21 September 2001.
 He was honored during a ceremony at City Hall.
 He then embarked on a tour in the U.S. in October and November 2001.
 In May 2001, he recorded a concert with the same musicians at the opera house in Dresden, Germany.
-This recording was released in July 2002 on Live at Semper Opera.
+That recording was released in July 2002 on Live at Semper Opera.
 In January 2003, he toured India for the first time, seven shows in six major cities for the Global Music Festival organized by Indian violinist L. Subramaniam.

 Ponty performed on a reunion tour with Stanley Clarke and Al Di Meola from June to October 2004 in the U.S. and Canada.
 In 2005, he toured with Trio! with Stanley Clarke and Béla Fleck.
-In 2006, he reunited Jean Luc Ponty & His Band and toured in the U.S., Chile, Venezuela, Western and Eastern Europe, Russia, The Middle East and India; they recorded a studio album called The Atacama Experience (2007) with guitarists Allan Holdsworth and Philip Catherine.
+In 2006, he reunited Jean-Luc Ponty & His Band and toured in the U.S., Chile, Venezuela, Western and Eastern Europe, Russia, The Middle East and India; they recorded a studio album called The Atacama Experience (2007) with guitarists Allan Holdsworth and Philip Catherine.
 In April 2012, Ponty performed in an acoustic trio with Clarke and guitarist Bireli Lagrene for the second set of a concert at the Chatelet Theatre in Paris to celebrate five decades in music.
 The first set featured Ponty with a string orchestra.
 In 2014, he recorded a jazz album entitled D-Stringz with Clarke and Lagrene.
-In September 2014, Ponty formed the Anderson Ponty Band with Jon Anderson, lead singer of Yes.
+In March of 2014, Jon Anderson, the lead singer of Yes announced he was forming a new band with Jean Luc Ponty as the result of a mutual friend, Michael Lewis.
+The project was originally called Inventioning.
+In July of 2014, the band was formally introduced as the Anderson/Ponty Band.

 Work with Return to Forever

-In 2011, Ponty was invited by bandleader/keyboardist Chick Corea to join the group Return to Forever for a series of concerts throughout the year.
-The group is labeled 'Return to Forever IV', as it is the fourth incarnation of the group.
+In 2011, Ponty was invited by bandleader/keyboardist Chick Corea to join the group Return to Forever for a series of concerts throughout that year.
+The group was labeled 'Return to Forever IV', as it is the fourth incarnation of the group.
 Ponty had first recorded with Corea on his 1976 solo album My Spanish Heart.